-- Our operating revenue in 2016 decreased 2% compared to 2015 (a record year), but we held our 2016 awarded compensation ratio flat compared to 2015. - Total 2016 compensation awarded to our CEO decreased 8% compared to 2015, notwithstanding: - our strong financial performance in 2016, as reflected in the 2016 financial highlights described above, in a volatile market environment; - the 59% increase in our awarded operating income in 2016 compared to 2012; - the continued achievement of our financial goals described in this Proxy Statement, which we originally announced in early 2012; and - our CEO's individual contributions and achievements in support of our Financial Advisory business. - Total 2016 compensation awarded to our NEOs as a group decreased 4% compared to 2015. - Approximately 80% to 92% of each NEO's total 2016 compensation was awarded in the form of performance-based compensation.
-As further discussed under "2016 Compensation for Each of Our NEOs" below, our Compensation Committee granted this compensation after evaluating each NEO's performance in light of our financial results, including our achievement of the goals described above and our achievement of other pre-determined goals set in early 2016. - Approximately 60% of total 2016 compensation awarded to Mr. Jacobs, and at least 50% of total 2016 compensation awarded to Messrs.
-Bucaille, Bhutani, Hoffman and Stern, was awarded in the form of at-risk performance-based restricted stock units, or PRSUs, which vest three years after the grant date contingent upon both the achievement of three-year forward-looking performance goals and satisfaction of service conditions. - Consistent with 2015, 2014 and 2013, PRSUs completely replaced restricted stock units, or RSUs, which are similar to PRSUs but are only subject to service-based vesting conditions, as a vehicle for providing our NEOs with long-term equity-based incentive compensation for 2016. - As further discussed under "Design of Our Compensation Programs-Performance-Based Compensation-Refinement of the PRSU Program" below, for the PRSUs granted in 2017 in respect of 2016 compensation, the Compensation Committee has introduced a new performance metric, modified certain scoring requirements in light of the evolving macroeconomic environment and the Company's goals and objectives, and limited certain scores that can be achieved under the program.
-The new performance metric, the change to which reflects our progress against financial goals originally announced in early 2012, replaces the Operational Leverage Ratio metric that had been a part of the PRSU program from 2012 until 2016 and that continues to apply to outstanding PRSU awards that were granted before 2017.
-The aggregate effect of these refinements is to further increase the overall rigor of the PRSU program to better reflect the current environment.
+- Our operating revenue in 2018 increased 4% compared to 2017, and we held our 2018 awarded compensation ratio essentially flat with 2017. - Total 2018 compensation awarded to our CEO decreased 8% compared to 2017.
+Our Compensation Committee considered the following factors in determining our CEO's total compensation for 2018; - our strong financial performance in 2018, as reflected in the 2018 financial highlights described above; - the 4% increase in our operating revenue in 2018 compared to 2017; - the 2% increase in our awarded operating income, and the 6% increase in our earnings from operations, in 2018 compared to 2017; - the continued achievement of our financial goals described in this Proxy Statement; - our CEO's individual contributions and achievements in support of our Financial Advisory business; and - our CEO's strong desire to maintain compensation discipline throughout the firm, and to take a leadership position in that regard. - Approximately 81% to 92% of each NEO's total 2018 compensation was awarded in the form of performance-based compensation.
+As further discussed under "2018 Compensation for Each of Our NEOs" below, our Compensation Committee granted this compensation after evaluating each NEO's performance in light of our financial results, including our achievement of the goals described above and our achievement of other pre-determined goals set in 2018. - Approximately 65% of total 2018 compensation awarded to Mr. Jacobs, and at least 50% of total 2018 compensation awarded to Messrs.
+Russo, Bhutani, Hoffman and Stern, was awarded in the form of at-risk performance-based profits interest participation rights, which we refer to as performance-based restricted participation units, or PRPUs, which were granted in February 2019.
+PRPUs vest three years after the grant date contingent upon the achievement of three-year forward-looking performance goals, the satisfaction of service and other vesting conditions, and the achievement of a minimum value condition based on the value of our Class A common stock. - As further discussed under "Design of Our Compensation Programs-Performance-Based Compensation-Refinement of Our Performance-based Equity Award Performance Metrics and Scoring Systems" below, for performance-based equity awards granted to our NEOs since 2017, the Compensation Committee has introduced new performance metrics, and modified certain scoring requirements, in light of the evolving macroeconomic environment and the Company's goals and objectives, and limited certain scores that can be achieved under the program.
+We believe the aggregate effect of these refinements has been to further increase the overall rigor of our performance-based equity award program to better reflect the current environment and the Company's goals and objectives, including the pursuit of investment opportunities that can drive profitable growth.

-- As demonstrated by our compensation practices in 2016, we remain committed to our goals regarding firm-wide awarded compensation expense. - We have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees. - We have continued to apply our discipline on compensation expense to our NEOs, even during periods of outstanding performance.
+- As demonstrated by our compensation practices in 2018, we remain committed to our goals regarding firm-wide awarded compensation expense.
+We have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees. - We have continued to apply our discipline on compensation expense to our NEOs, even during periods of outstanding performance.